 This is the sexual objectification of male bodies.
 The use of threats like “you’ll be disgusting to women if you don’t do what we say” is a form of social control.
 One point for capitalism over its long-enduring opponent in the male hygiene and grooming market: gender ideology.

 Cross-posted at BroadBlogs.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.